-Any expense must be related to District affairs.11 Public property and funds may not be used for any private or personal purpose.
+Any expense must be related to District affairs.
+Public property and funds may not be used for any private or personal purpose.
 For example, reimbursement is not allowed to pay for meals at a meeting to discuss political or campaign strategies.
 It is also inappropriate for District funds to pay for a meal or other expenses of a private citizen or spouse attending a meeting.

 District budgetary practices and accounting controls apply to expenditures within the District budget.
 Board Members should plan expenditures which will allow them to remain within the annual allocation.
-When exceptional circumstances require that additional amounts be allocated, the request must be made to the General Manager, and Board action may be necessary.
-Reimbursement requests should be made through the General Manager's office, with receipts.
-Expenditure records are public information.
-11
+When exceptional circumstances require that additional a be made to the General Manager, and B Reimbursement requests should be ma with receipts.
+Expenditure records are p Board action may be necessary. de through the General Manager's office , 11